titusjan/argos/README.md

     will change only at that end-point while the other end-point remains the same.
 Note that the _drag lines_ might be hidden with the `show draglines` setting but they still will appear if the cursor hovers above them.
-The `show draglines/margins` option allows you to increase white space arround the color bar so that you have more room for dragging.
+The `show draglines/margins` option allows you to increase white space around the color bar so that you have more room for dragging.
 * **Reset the range:**
     Click the middle mouse button (or mouse wheel) while the cursor is above the scale to reset the color range.